-This course contains a number of assignments REFLECTIVE EXERCISES (23) and a final project.
-Work through the assignments one at a time.
-Unless otherwise instructed, you should complete each assignment in a single WORD or PDF document.
+This course contains a number of lesson assignments.
+Work through the lessons one at a time.
+Unless otherwise instructed, you should complete each assignment in a single WORD document.
 DO NOT INCLUDE A TITLE PAGE.

 When you complete an assignment, submit it to me in Blackboard for grading and feedback.
-Assignments are due by 11:59 pm on the due date and will be considered late if posted to Blackboard after the due date (see CLASS SCHEDULE below).
+Assignments are due by 11:59 pm on the due date and will be considered late if posted to Blackboard after the due date (see ASSIGNMENT SCHEDULE below).
 Points will be deducted from assignment/grade for work turned in late.
-All assignments must be submitted through the Blackboard system.
-You must complete all assignments to receive a course grade.
+Do not submit assignments via email.
+All assignments must be completed to receive a grade for the course.
+Submit assignments using MICROSOFT WORD or PDF.